FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 ###Notes

-Does JavaScript pose a security risk?
+Rédiges ton texte

 !

 ### ![FreeMedForms logo](img/logoddi.png) Free DDI Manager workflow: manage datapacks

-* Create a datapack
+* Create a datapack and a "datapack server"
-* Upload a datapack
+* Upload Packs
-* Share a datapack
+* Share server configuration
+* Users only have to configure your server and select Packs to install
 - - -
 - - -
 - - -